SSWConsulting/SSW.Rules.Content/rules/what-testing-really-means/rule.md

 ---
 Everyone thinks they know what "testing" is.
 Like most things, though, there isn't a shared understanding of what "testing really means across the IT industry.

-It's important to make an effort to gain shared understanding to reduce the likelihood of confusion when we're talking about this critical part of the software development process.
+Distinguishing "testing" and "checking" is a great way to help build this shared understanding when we're talking about this critical part of the software development process.

-Distinguishing "testing" and "checking" is a great way to help build this shared understanding.

 <!--endintro-->